salama/object-machine/object/methods.md

 ## Methods

-As we have seen in the previous chapter, the object machines objects contains, as their instance variables, bit data and methods.
+As we have seen in the previous chapter, the object machines objects contain, as their instance variables, binary data and methods.
 Off course, in an object oriented system, the distinction is not so great, as methods are represented as objects too.

 From a programs perspective the Method object is quite opaque and it is mostly